Five Dollar Wrench

 And...
 She'd...
 Reached...
 Aisle...
 12.

-As I stared at my phone, wondering what the fuck I was supposed to do, a cab pulled in the driveway.
-Claire flopped out of it, planting herself on the ground, face down.
+As I stared at my phone, trying to figure out what to do, a taxi pulled in the driveway.
+Claire flopped out of it, planting herself face down on the ground.

 I learned three things that day.